rhodger/trotline/README.md

 This is just a project I'm using to learn concurrency and file IO in Rust; it isn't fit for any real-world use.
 If you're looking for a genuinely very useful grep alternative, try [ripgrep][ripgrep], a genuinely very impressive and generally faster search tool also written in Rust.

 Trotline cretes a new thread for every file being searched then uses regex to identify and print to stdout every line containing the desired pattern.
-As it stands, the regex and target directory are both hardcoded, but this will be fixed before final release.
-It also ignores all binary files.
+All binary filesare ignored.

 ## Installation